hphelion/docs.hpcloud.com/apispecs/nova/open_stack_compute_api.md

 Users are created separately from tenants; a given user can be associated with no tenants or with one or more tenants.

-# 3. General API Information # {#Section3_}
+# 3. <a id="Section3_"></a> General API Information

-## 3.1  Authorization ## {#Authorization}
+## 3.1 <a id="Authorization"></a>  Authorization

 Access to HP Cloud Compute is controlled on a per tenant basis.
 All HP Cloud Compute API operations have a `tenantId` parameter which identifies the particular collection of resources the user will be accessing.
 (See [Tenants](#Tenants).)
 In order to perform an API operation, the user must first obtain an authorization token scoped to the particular tenant he will be accessing.
-This authorization process is described in [HP Cloud Identity Service Overview](#HPCloudIdentityServiceOverview).
+This authorization process is described in [HP Cloud Identity Service Overview](https://docs.hpcloud.com/identity).
 The token obtained must be included in the `X-Auth-Token` header of any subsequent HP Cloud Compute API request.
 Tokens are valid for a limited period of time (on the order of 24 hours).
 When the token expires, subsequent attempts to access the API will return authorization failures and a new token must be obtained to continue using the API.

-## 3.2 Regions and Availability Zones ## {#Section3_2}
+## 3.2 <a id="Section3_2"></a> Regions and Availability Zones

 In order to access HP Cloud Compute, the user must specify the endpoint for one of the HP Cloud Availability Zones (AZs).
 Availability Zones provide separate fault domains for HP Cloud.
 Failures in one AZ should not affect any resources in another AZ.
 Highly available applications will therefore deploy resources in more than one AZ.

 Availability Zones are further clustered into regions and geographies.
 HP Cloud Compute is currently available in a single region (`region-a`) in a single geography (`geo-1`).
 The set of endpoints that a tenant can access are returned in a Service Catalog when the user calls the Identity Service to get a token.

-## 3.3  Service Catalog ## {#ServiceCatalog}
+## 3.3 <a id="ServiceCatalog"></a>  Service Catalog

 The listing below shows a fragment of the Service Catalog returned by the Identity Service which contains the endpoints for HP Cloud Compute.
 Note that a set of endpoints is returned for each AZ.
 (The string which identifies the AZ is called `"region"` in the Service Catalog.